 The RSHE (Relationships, Sex & Health Education) curriculum is delivered by tutors one hour a fortnight across the academic year.
-The Head of Department with responsibility for RSHE and the designated RSHE Champions plan all the units of work in accordance with the statutory guidance, and tutors deliver these.
+The RSHE lead and the designated RSHE Champions plan all the units of work in accordance with the statutory guidance, and tutors deliver these.
 This is supported heavily by our Wellbeing team.

 Over the five years at The Priory School students will study a variety of topics including the family, diversity, staying safe, and general health and wellbeing.
 They will also examine issues surrounding law and the environment as well as look at wider RSHE topics including wellbeing, sexual health, relationships and diversity.

 We also run an off-timetable day for Year 9 Sex and Relationships Education.
 This day focuses on providing students with information on how to keep themselves safe as they enter personal relationships.
 The topics that students study on this day include Healthy Relationships, STIs, Pregnancy & Childbirth, and Contraception.
 The issue of ‘consent’ underpins the whole day as students learn about how to conduct healthy adult relationships and ask questions in a safe and informed environment.
 Year 11 will have a citizenship-themed off-timetable day in order to explore topics such as politics and financial management going forward into their adult life.

 We aim to run a trip to the Houses of Parliament.
 This trip gives students the opportunity to tour the Palace of Westminster, engage in an interactive workshop based on laws and rights and ask questions about local and national issues.
 The trip gives the students an insight into how laws are made in our country and impresses upon them the democratic approach that we have.

 At The Priory School we believe in developing the whole individual through our school vision of Responsibility, Respect and Resilience.
 At The Priory School there are many ways that we ensure we are able to offer our students Spiritual, Moral, Social and Cultural Development:

 The Priory School was part of the ‘Early Adopter programme for the new subjects of Relationships Education, Relationships and Sex Education (RSE) and Health Education’.